trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

-# Wallet Service
+# Wallet API

-The wallet service is the main interface for interacting with a cloud wallet.
+The Wallet API is the main interface for interacting with a cloud wallet, if you're providing custom wallet experience and building your own digital wallet integration.

-!!! question "Wallets vs Accounts"
-    Wallets and accounts are related and often interchangeable -- each account has an associated wallet, and operations on a wallet are performed using an account's access token.

-    Every account has exactly one wallet.
+If you'd like to use Trinsic's integrated cloud wallet app, you likely won't need to use this API.

 !!! info "Wallet Standard"
     This service is designed to follow the recommendations of the [Universal Wallet 2020 <small>:material-open-in-new:</small>](https://w3c-ccg.github.io/universal-wallet-interop-spec/){target=_blank} specification by the W3C Community Credentials Group.